 Also called "sleep sex," sexsomnia is a type of parasomnia, where the brain is caught in transition between sleeping and waking states.
-As with other parasomnias -- including sleepwalking, sleep talking, and, yes, sleep driving -- someone who is sleep sexing can seem fully awake and aware, even as he or she is masturbating, or fondling, initiating intercourse with, or even sexually assaulting a bed partner.
-But he or she truly is asleep.
+As with other parasomnias -- including sleepwalking, sleep talking, and, yes, sleep driving -- someone who is sleep sexing can seem fully awake and aware, even as they are masturbating, or fondling, initiating intercourse with, or even sexually assaulting a bed partner.
+But they truly are asleep.
 In fact, a diagnosis of sexsomnia has been used as a defense in several rape and molestation cases in recent years.

 What Causes Sexsomnia?

 "This is very well-accepted as a diagnosis within the field of sleep medicine," says Cramer Bornemann, who is also the co-director of the Minnesota Regional Sleep Disorders Center in Minneapolis.
 "It's different than having a sexual dream.
 It's full-fledged sexual behavior while asleep."

 While doctors aren't sure what causes sexsomnia, they do know that it starts after puberty and that people who sleepwalk or sleep talk are more at risk for sexsomnia than people who don't.
 Drinking alcohol, taking recreational drugs, suffering sleep deprivation, and experiencing stress are triggers.